 At Tengye, we employ advanced magnet lamination and insulation technology to manufacture laminated NdFeB magnets that meet the specific needs of our clients' motor applications.
 Our laminated magnets help to enhance motor efficiency, reduce heat generation, and extend the lifespan of the motor.

-Laminated magnets are also known as segmented magnets.
-They are composed of two or more individual magnets bonded yet insulated to one other.
-Laminated NdFeB magnets were developed for the purpose of enhancing the performance of electric machines.
-This is achieved by preventing the magnets from overheating.
-In addition to NdFeB, Sm2Co17 magnet also served as the base magnetic material for magnet segmentation technology.
+Laminated magnets, also known as segmented magnets, consist of two or more individual magnets that are bonded and insulated to each other.
+They were developed to enhance the performance of electric machines by preventing the magnets from overheating.
+Laminated NdFeB magnets are commonly used for this purpose, but Sm2Co17 magnet also serves as a fundamental magnetic material for magnet segmentation technology.

-One drawback of NdFeB magnet is its poor resistance to high temperature.
-The magnets demagnetize at high temperature.
-By laminating and insulating NdFeB blank, the eddy current path is broken into several paths.
-Thus, it reduces the eddy current density and eddy current loss decreases as well.
-To provide you with a better understanding, we recommend you to read JMAG’s article – Analysis of the Eddy Current in the Magnet of an IPM Motor.
+A drawback of NdFeB magnet is its poor resistance to high temperature.
+NdFeB magnets demagnetize at high temperature.
+By laminating and insulating NdFeB blank, eddy current path is broken into multiple paths.
+Thus, it reduces eddy current density and eddy current loss decreases as well.
+To provide you with a better understanding, we recommend JMAG’s article – Analysis of the Eddy Current in the Magnet of an IPM Motor.

 Laminated NdFeB magnets can be formed by gluing individual NdFeB magnets together, either before or after coating depending on the technical requirements of the application.